vzuniga/history4patrons/README.md

 # Database Interaction

 The app uses SQLAlchemy to interact with the library's database.
-The query retrieves reading history from the sierra_view.reading_history and sierra_view.bib_record_property views.
+The query retrieves data from the sierra_view.reading_history and sierra_view.bib_record_property views.

 Query: